The complete guide to connect a DAM to your PIM

 #Goal of this guide

-In the following guide, we are going to explain how to properly connect a DAM to our PIM, thanks to our wonderful API.
+In the following guide, we are going to explain how to properly connect a DAM to our PIM, thanks to our wonderful REST API.

 The connection described in this guide is based on our brand new way to manage assets: the Asset Manager.
 This feature was introduced in the 3.2 version.